Brownsville, Tennessee: Reconstruction

-Lynchings for control
+Lynchings

 From the late 19th into the early 20th century, whites lynched three African-American men in Brownsville, two in the 20th century.

-In the late 1930s, with Haywood County's black majority disenfranchised, in 1939 a number of blacks in Brownsville founded a local NAACP chapter.
+In 1939, with Haywood County's black majority disenfranchised, a number of blacks in Brownsville founded a local NAACP chapter.
 They worked to assert their right to register and vote in the presidential election of 1940.
 In June 1940 threats were made against the group, and Elisha Davis was kidnapped by a large white mob.
 They demanded the names of NAACP members and their plans.
 He fled town, followed by his family, losing his successful service station and all their property.

 On June 20, 1940, Elbert Williams, secretary of the NAACP chapter, and Elisha's brother Thomas Davis were questioned by police.
 Thomas Davis was released, but Williams was never seen alive again.
 His body was found in the Hatchie River a few days later, with bullet holes in his chest.
 He is considered to be the first NAACP member to have been lynched for civil rights activities; he is the last recorded lynching victim in the state.
 Several other NAACP members were run out of town by police, fearing for their lives.

 Thurgood Marshall of the NAACP conducted an investigation of Williams' murder and appealed to the Department of Justice to prosecute the case, providing affidavits of witnesses.
 FBI agents were sent to the town in September to protect blacks wanting to register to vote, but the local people were fearful because there had been no prosecution of Williams' killers.
 In October 1940, The Crisis, the magazine of the NAACP, reported that no blacks registered to vote.
 Thomas Davis and his family moved North and resettled in Niles, Michigan.
 The DOJ closed the Williams case in 1942.

-A retired white Tennessee lawyer, Jim Emison, has joined the family and other supporters in working in the 21st century to bring justice to Williams.
-Since 2012 he has been working on the case, based on contemporary Department of Justice files and his own research.
-He turned over his materials to DOJ in 2015, asking them to re-open the case.

-In 2015, the Tennessee Historical Commission approved an official historical marker honoring Elbert Williams.
-It was dedicated in Brownsville on June 20, 2015, at a memorial service marking the seventy-fifth anniversary of Williams' murder.
-The featured speaker was NAACP President Cornell W. Brooks.
+In 2015, a historical marker honoring Elbert Williams was dedicated in Brownsville.